ClaudiaShu/claudiashu.github.io/_posts/time-series-metrics/2025-01-10-time-series-metrics.md

 ---

 Understanding these differences helps you pick the right error metric based on your data's quirks and your forecasting goals.
-Whether you're optimizing for the mean or the median, the right choice can lead to better insights, especially with skewed or noisy data.
+Whether you're optimising for the mean or the median, the right choice can lead to better insights, especially with skewed or noisy data.
 Happy forecasting! 📈